dbpedia/RDF2text-GAN/README.md

 The approach taken is to setup an adversarial training workflow, where two networks (transformers chosen as final model) are trained together.
 The Generator is trained to generate text from given triples, whereas the discriminator is trained to distinguish between real triple text pairs, and fake (generated ones)

-In order to reproduce the experiments, you will need to install the requirements.txt.
+In order to reproduce the experiments, you will need to install the *requirements.txt* file.
 The processed data files (for both .json and .xml format corpus) have been provided under the transformers/data directory.
 To generate custom data files, you may use the xml & json parser scripts, under the data_utils directory.

 **In order to recreate the final results, you will need to download the model weights for the discriminator and the generator, here:**